usagi-coffee/pg_chainsync/README.md

 Here is the log output after the job has started, for the testing the number of fetched blocks has been limited - it obviously can run indefinitely.
 ![example_output](./extra/usage1.png)

+The usage example was run on Potsgresql 15.

 ## Installation

-> The extension is currently in Proof of Concept stage and does not provide instructions how to install it because it's in very early stage.
+> The extension is currently in Proof of Concept stage and does not provide instructions how to install it.
 Refer to the pgx documentation to see how to run the extension that uses worker if you are interested in trying it out.

 ## License